rchl/volar-component-types/README.md

 ## Introduction

 Nuxt 2 [auto-discovers components](https://v2.nuxt.com/docs/features/component-discovery) like Nuxt 3 but unlike Nuxt 3, it doesn't automatically generate types for those components so Volar (Vue Language Tools) is not able to type-check those unless they are explicitly imported (which defeats the purpose of auto-discovering).
 This module takes care of registering types for all auto-discovered components so that Volar is aware of those and can type-check them.
-Instead of generating a plain type definition file, it uses an experimental Volar feature (`experimentalAdditionalLanguageModules`) for that so that "Go to definition" in also supported properly in the editor.
-Not even Nuxt 3 supports that.
+Instead of generating a plain type definition file, it uses an experimental Volar feature (`experimentalAdditionalLanguageModules`) for that so that "Go to definition" in also supported properly in the editor (not even Nuxt 3 supports that).

 ## Setup

-1. Add `volar-component-types` to `buildModules` in `nuxt.config.js`.
+1. Add the module to `buildModules` in `nuxt.config.js`.
    ```js
    export default {
        buildModules: [